 Step 4: Review and publish your rubric

-Clicking Publish on your rubrics allows you to preview the version of your rubrics (and your grade converters) that is shown to the assessor or manager and make your rubrics accessible to flows.
+Clicking Publish on your rubric allows you to preview the version of your rubric (and your mark converters) that is shown to the assessor or manager and make your rubric accessible to flows.

-- Change between preview of the sections or the mark converters.
+- Switch between preview of the sections or the mark converters.

 - Section title, below is a text section and three questions (each worth -1/1).